Places to Visit

 The Boat

-In the heart of Montelupo Fiorentino, right where the Pesa River meets the Arno, stands a unique fountain: a boat carved in stone and covered with colorful ceramics.
+In the heart of Montelupo Fiorentino, right where the river Pesa meets the river Arno, stands a unique fountain: a boat carved in stone and covered with colorful ceramics.
 A striking piece of urban art in the historic center.

 Find out more

-The San Vito Astronomical Observatory was born from the strong will of the Montelupo Amateur Astronomers Group (Gr.A.M) and the Municipal Administration.
+The San Vito Astronomical Observatory is the fruit of the strong passion of the Montelupo Amateur Astronomers Group (Gr.A.M) and the collaboration with the Municipal Administration.

 Find out more

-In the 17th century, Grand Duke Cosimo III de’ Medici wanted a church and a convent of the Discalced Friars Minor (Reformed Franciscans) of San Pietro d’Alcàntara to be founded at the beautiful riverside Villa dell’Ambrogiana in Montelupo Fiorentino.
+In the 17th century, Grand Duke Cosimo III de’ Medici ordered for a church and a convent of the Order of the Discalced Friars Minor (Reformed Franciscans) of San Pietro d’Alcàntara to be built near the beautiful Villa dell’Ambrogiana in Montelupo Fiorentino, right by the river.

 Find out more

-Visible from the outside, Montelupo was a “walled village” of the Florentine countryside.
-Its walls were completed in 1348 and have remained intact to this day.
+Visible from the outside, Montelupo was a “walled town” in the Florentine countryside.
+Its walls were completed in 1348 and are still intact to this day.

 Find out more